wwpa65/MechaCar_Statistical_Analysis/README.md

 - Perform multiple linear regression analysis using highly correlated variables (vehicle parameters) in the correlation analysis to determine parameters that predict fuel effiency (MPG).
   - This will enable identifying variables (measured vehicle parameters) that predict fuel efficiency (MPG).
+  -
-- Perform Analysis of Varience (ONE-WAY ANOVA/ TWO-WAY ANOVA) on the variables identified in the multiple linear model to determine if there are significant difference of those vehicle parameters between MechCar and competitor vehicles
+- Perform One-Way Analysis of Varience (ONE-WAY ANOVA) MechCar and competitor vehicles for fuel efficiency.
-  - Independant variables (vehicle parameters) need to be converted to categorical variables.
-This can be done by categorizing numeric data.
-  - This will facilitate determining if there are differences in vehicle performance between MechCar vehicles and compitor vehicles when used tested vehicle parameters.
-  - These vehicle parameters can be tested futrther by using controlled experiments as in the next step below.
+  - Independant variables are vehicle groups.
+  - Dependent variable is fuel efficiency.
+  - This will enable identifying vehicle group which is statistically significant from others on fuel effiency.

-- Perform A/B analysis using competitor vehicle(s) as the control to optimize MechCar vehicle performance by using the identified vehicle paramers tin the previous ANOVA that influence statistically significant mean differences in the vehicle performance (fuel efficiency) between MechaCar vehicles and other competitor vehicles
+- Perform A/B analysis using competitor vehicle(s) as the control to optimize MechCar vehicle performance by using the identified vehicle parameters that predict fuel efficiency in the linear model.
-    - This step will help optimize vehicle parameters to outperform (or at least equalize) vehicle performance.
+    - This step will help optimize vehicle parameters to outperform (or at least equalize) MechaCar vehicle performance over the competitors..

 *What data is needed to run the statistical test?*
 - Any publicly available datasets for analysis.
 These data may need to clean up prior to the analysis.
 A numerical subset is needed for correlation analsis and multiple linear model and categorical data can be used for ANOVA.
-Independent variables with numerical data needs to be categorized for performingANOVA.
 - If possible, new data collection will be ideal, however, it can be expensive.
 - New data with other variables controlled (i.e., for A/B analysis) is better suited.